|Hi, I’m Laura!|

 After enjoying city life for many years – first in Boston, Massachusetts, then in Philadelphia, Pennsylvania – my husband and I recently settled down in Little Egg Harbor, New Jersey.
 Many of the projects I write about on this blog are centered around our home and gardens.

-We are currently “owned” by two cats:
+We are currently “owned” by our cat Otto:

 Aliza Loo “Doolittle” … Rest in Peace